Chile’s North – San Pedro & Atacama

 As an oasis, San Pedro caters to all needs and budgets and is located as far from the ocean as one can travel in Chile!
 In our case, we enjoyed the very best of its service.
 Well done Just You Tours.
 Our hotel was perfect and the local guides excellent.
 I honestly cannot say enough about the food.

 *Incidentally Chilean food is gradually improving.
-Almost needless to say, Chilean wine in among the world’s best, but good dining has been very expensive (and somewhat rare).
-Tourists from further north should avoid pizzas at almost all costs, but should try Chile’s wonder seafood, fish and quite good beef.
+Almost needless to say, Chilean wine is among the world’s best, but good dining has been very expensive (and somewhat rare).
+Tourists from further north should avoid pizzas at almost all cost, but should try Chile’s wonderful seafood, fish and quite good beef.
 Pisco sour, as in Peru, is a must-try cocktail.

 The desert itself is famously the driest (non-polar) place on earth and it is vast.
 Spanning roughly 1600 km’s from around Lima Peru, south to Chile, the greater desert encompasses over 40,000 square km’s and defines regions of four countries.

 The Chilean part is the largest and it is magnificent.
 It is typical of Chile.
 Volcanic, sparsely populated (outside of the Capital region), resource-oriented and vast.

 I have been visiting San Pedro and all of the Atacama since 2003, but on this trip, I honestly enjoyed the best weather and some serious luxury.
 The desert was vaguely green, which encouraged the vicuñas (similar to llamas) who were easy to spot.
 The dry lakes did have water and fresh snow on the volcanos contrasted perfectly with the very blue sky!

 With the La Niña effect in full function, it had recently rained in this incredibly arid environment.
 Thus the few shrubs were green, salt was widely exposed and fresh snow on the volcanic chain.
 And the sky was clear.
 Perfect.